Applications for two City of Mississauga flood prevention rebates now open

 By Resources, Ward 1

-You will experience a loss of water pressure and a brief water outage (approximately 15 minutes) on Thursday July 17, 2025 between 5 a.m. and 9 a.m.
+Your water will be turned off on Wednesday August 6th, 2025, between 8 a.m. and 6 p.m.
 If we need to reschedule this work due to weather or other unexpected events, we’ll let you know the new date and time.

 After the water interruption